The 20 Best Prolidase Deficiency Doctors Near Me in Ohio, US

 English

-Harold Pretorius is an Endocrinologist in Blue Ash, Ohio.
+Harold Pretorius is an Endocrinologist practicing medicine in Blue Ash, Ohio.
 Dr. Pretorius is rated as an Experienced provider by MediFind in the treatment of Prolidase Deficiency.
-His top areas of expertise are Familial Glucocorticoid Deficiency, Glucocorticoid Resistance, Hypoaldosteronism, Hyperthyroidism, and Endoscopy.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Hypoaldosteronism, Glucocorticoid Resistance, Familial Glucocorticoid Deficiency, Hyperthyroidism, and Endoscopy.
+Dr. Pretorius is board certified in American Board Of Nuclear Medicine and American Board Of Internal Medicine.

 Experienced in Prolidase Deficiency